 - In candy making terms, 234º is just a degree under the soft ball stage, which ranges from 235-240º.
 That’s the goal for candies like fudge, fondant and pralines.

 - You can also check your candy for the soft ball stage by dropping a small bit into cold water and seeing if it cools into a soft, flexible ball.
-I prefer using a candy thermometer.
+I prefer using a candy thermometer to make this no fail fudge.

 - My mom loved the old-fashioned Fanny Farmer Fudge recipe which was tricky to make as it didn’t have either of the secret ingredients which make for no-fail fudge recipes.
 PRO-Tip: Without corn syrup, marshmallows or marshmallow creme, if even one crystal of sugar is left unmelted, the whole pot can recrystallize and become grainy after it cools.